 Penel Meredith – has been working as a Craniosacral Therapist for over 20 years, is a qualified teacher and holds a foundation training in Psychotherapy and Counselling.
 She is also a Bach Flower Remedy practitioner.
 Before that she established and ran The British School of Complementary Therapy based in Harley Street in London.
 Her focus on pregnancy, postnatal women and babies emerged early on working at The Active Birth Centre and a specialist low cost Mother and Baby clinic with Sarah.
 She currently runs a busy Craniosacral Therapy practice in Oxfordshire, providing individual and family sessions.

 Nicky Withers -has worked in complementary healthcare for 30 years with a background in Osteopathy and Remedial Massage and she now runs a busy practice as a biodynamic craniosacral therapist in Somerset working successfully with a ride range of conditions in people and animals .
 She enjoyed teaching at CTET for the last 10 years where her depth of clinical experience always shone through.
 Nicky is currently developing her Hands Free Healing work finding that working at a distance can be even more effective than working with hands on.

-Days cost £85 , the Working with Families days with Sarah and Penel are £100, each counts as a day’s CPD for CSTA.
+Individual days cost £85 , the Widening the Field Series with Mary are £100 a day .
+Each counts as a day’s CPD for CSTA.